So what's in a yurt style?

 cosy-esque.
 All of the above features make this a yurt a collection of different yurt styles.
 Something made for

-business purposes and not something derived from a nomadic peoples lives.
+business purposes and not something derived from a nomadic peoples heritage.
 It's not a Mongolian yurt or a

 Turkic one but a Chinese yurt.
 Being made in China it is made quickly and cheaply from materials that look nice